AFRICA AND THE MIDDLE EAST IN THE GLOBAL WORLD

 - Innovative teaching methods

-Participatory teaching with the working class "Become an African/Middle Eastern citizen for a semester" (with digital sources made available by the lecturer at the beginning of the course, autonomous student interaction with the content and weekly classroom discussion on the topics via blended learning instruments).
+(*) For non-attending students who nevertheless wish to adhere to a form of participatory teaching, the working class "Become a citizen of an African/Middle Eastern country for a semester" is proposed (with digital sources made available by the lecturer at the beginning of the course, autonomous interaction with the contents and final objectives agreed upon at the beginning of the semester).

 - Attendance